-In addition to the zones detailed in Table 3 above, the City has a Mixed-Use Overlay Zone that permits residential uses when they are combined with nonresidential uses on the same project site, either vertically or horizontally.
+In addition to the zones detailed in Table 3, the City has a Mixed-Use Overlay (MUO) zone that permits residential uses when they are combined with nonresidential uses on the same project site, either vertically or horizontally.
 Mixed-use developments are required to feature structural separations between the residential and nonresidential spaces to allow the two uses to be rented, leased, sold, or occupied separately.
-Development within the Mixed-Use Overlay is subject to review and approval by the Planning Commission.
-For any uses where new buildings, structures or additions are proposed, the location of said buildings, structures and additions shall be to the satisfaction of the commission.
+Development within the MUO is subject to review and approval by the Planning Commission.
+For any uses where new buildings, structures, or additions are proposed, the location of said buildings, structures, and additions shall be to the satisfaction of the Planning Commission.
 Minor additions that do not require additional parking are exempt from this requirement.
 As detailed in Table 4, the MUO permits a maximum density of 22 dwelling units per acre with no minimum density.
-The MUO permits standalone commercial and requires a minimum of 30% of the total square footage to be used for nonresidential uses unless a deviation is requested and approved through a conditional use permit process; further the maximum building height is 35 feet, but additional height can be approved through a CUP process.
-As further detailed in the Permitting Processes and Fees section of this appendix, a project requiring a CUP takes about 2 to 4 months in processing time, adding between 2 to 4 weeks to the permitting process as compared to projects that do not require a CUP.
-As detailed in Program 14 of the Housing Element, the MUO will be amended to permit a maximum density of 30 dwelling units per acre, establishing a minimum density of 20 dwelling units per acre, and allowing standalone residential, removing the minimum nonresidential requirement.
-Additionally, as detailed in Program 11 of the Housing Element, the City will pair the rezone (Program 14) with the creation of new objective development standards.
-Further, as identified in Program 7, the city will pair the rezone with objective development standards and technical assistance, making the State Density Bonus program more attractive to developers.
+The MUO permits standalone commercial and requires a minimum of 30 percent of the total square footage to be used for nonresidential uses unless a deviation is requested and approved through a CUP process.
+All projects in the MUO to date have been allowed to deviate from the nonresidential use standard.
+No standalone commercial project has been approved for over 30 years.
+Further, the maximum building height is 35 feet, but additional height can be approved through a CUP process.
+The development standards of the MUO do not pose a constraint to achieving 22 dwelling units per acre.
+Parking is allowed to be either covered or uncovered.
+Minimum lot area requirements are only applicable in the event that a lot is proposed to be split and are in place to ensure that a lot split does not pose a constraint to future development that would render land within Lomita undevelopable as a result of a lot split.
+Setbacks are not applied, unless the building is taller than 16 feet, in which case side and rear setbacks are 10 feet, which is minimal and consistent with mixed use setbacks in larger cities in pedestrian-oriented zones.
+As there is no front setback, this does not pose a constraint to development and facilitates a strong pedestrian realm.
+The maximum floor area ratio is also permissive for achieving 22 dwelling units per acre with up to 30-percent commercial.
+For example, on a 0.25-acre lot with a 2.0 FAR, a developer would be able to build 21,760 total square feet.
+If 30-percent were dedicated to commercial and the unit size was 500 square feet, the development would be able to achieve 30 dwelling units, far above the permitted du/ac in the MUO.
+Further, even if half of the lot were dedicated to parking, 22 total dwelling units would still be achievable at 3 stories, which on a 0.25 acre lot would again be well over the permitted 22 du/ac.